svvoii/custom_user_model/README.md

 - **is_user**: *This is where the user is viewing the profile page of another user and can send friend request..*
 - **is_friend**: *This is where the user is viewing the profile page of a friend and can send messages, remove friend..*

 **NOTE**: *The end logic of how to represent a profile page can be quite complex and can be implemented in many ways.
-For now, we will implement the basic functionality of the profile page.
-For now we will treat the profile page based on two events*:
+For now, we will implement the simple functionality of the profile page based on two events*:
 - *The user is viewing their own profile page*
 - *The user is viewing the profile page of another user*